ajberkley/cl-binary-store/README.md

 ## TODO

-Simple-strings are not currently compactly stored (they are stored raw as 32 bits per element, not as UTF-8, but I will fix that soon).

-conditions are not supported yet maybe packages and metaclasses
+- [ ] simple-strings serialize/deserialize as UTF-* (not 32 bits per element)
+- [ ] maybe handle serialize/deserialize conditions
+- [ ] maybe handle serialize/deserialize packages

-handle missing package during symbol restore
+- [ ] add restarts to handle missing packages during symbol restore (create-package / rehome / discard)

-maybe detect class and structure change on restore?
+- [ ] detect class and structure change on restore (just on the struct-info restore)
+- [ ] support store/restore from raw memory (mmap, sap, etc)

 We waste some time recording references during serialization that cannot be referred to (strings of symbol-names and package-names, for example, as if we ran into the symbol again it would be stored as a reference).
 Similarly a few other places we record references that will never be hit.

-Store/restore to raw memory.

 Some more testing and another run at speed